youhgo/maximumPlasoTimelineParser/README.md

-# MaximumPlasoTimelineParser
+# MaximumPlasoParser

-Note : further artefact parser will be add over time.
+Note : further artefact parser will be added over time.

+Avg time to parse a 1.4 Go Plaso Timeline : 90 sec.

 MPP or MaximumPlasoParser is a python script that will parse a [plaso - Log2Timeline](https://github.com/log2timeline/plaso)  json timeline file.
 The goal is to provide easily readable and straight forward files for the Forensic analyst.
 MPP will create a file for each artefact.

+The output can be set as json in order to be ingested in a SIEM, or CSV for human.

 <ins>For example :</ins>